Have you ever been to Greece during Easter?

 There’s no egg hunt or Easter Bunny however a bunny or a little chick are used in decorations.

-So what do we do all these eggs?
+So what do we do all these eggs we dye?

-Well, we crack them on Easter day, while one person wishes Χριστός Ανέστη and the other Αληθώς Ανέστη.
-It’s fun to see who gets the most durable egg!
+Well, we crack them on Easter day, like this in slow motion !One person wishes Χριστός Ανέστη and the other Αληθώς Ανέστη.
+It’s fun to see who gets the most durable egg.

 # 6 The Holy Week or the Great Week